 53. Tom Jones (1963)

 Tom Jones is a wonky, forgettable winner.
-If you like breaking the fourth wall as often as possible, and Tom Jones checks that box.
+If you like breaking the fourth wall as often as possible, then Tom Jones checks that box.
 It also features a scene where the titular Tom Jones and a woman who is likely his mother shall we say, uh, provocatively share a meal.
 So that’s something.

 What should’ve won: 8½